marsdrums/test-tutorial/visual-quality/index.md

 One-pole filters operating on messages, matrices, and textures.

-Although simple, this low-pass filter can be very effective.
-It's implemented as a running average between the values in the current frame, and the values filtered in the previous frames.
-Depending on how your position values are represented, you can implement a custom one-pole filter to smooth out messages, matrices, or textures.
-The filter is controlled by an interpolation value (within the range [0;1]) that decides how much to "take" from the current frame, and how much from the previous frame.
-One-pole filters are 1st order filter, which mean they can cut 6dB per octave.
-This mean that the frequency cut they provide is very smooth.
-If you want to increase the filter order (hence making it more selective), you can cascade multiple one-pole filters; every filter in the cascade increases the filtering order by 1.
+This low-pass filter, though simple, can be very effective.
+It works by averaging values from the current frame with values filtered from previous frames.
+Depending on how your position data is represented, you can customize a one-pole filter to smooth data like messages, matrices, or textures.
+The filter’s strength is controlled by an interpolation value (ranging from 0 to 1), which determines how much influence the current frame has versus the previous frame.

+Since one-pole filters are 1st-order filters, they provide a gentle frequency cut of 6 dB per octave, resulting in smooth filtering.
+To make the filter more selective, you can increase the order by cascading multiple one-pole filters; each additional filter in the chain increases the overall filtering order by 1.

 > [!NOTE]
-> One-pole low-pass filters can be implemented in a variety of ways, including some buit-in objects.
-I decided to implement it in gen codebox to better show the inner mechanics of the algorithm.
+> One-pole low-pass filters can be implemented in various ways, including using some built-in objects.
+I chose to implement it in a gen codebox to give a clearer view of the algorithm's inner workings.

 ### Bi-quadratic filters and Butterworth filters